litmuschaos/litmus-docs/website/versioned_docs/version-3.10.0/user-guides/construct-experiment.md

 ### Ensuring Your Workflow is Recognized by the Argo Workflow Controller

-When applying a Workflow manually without ChaosCenter, it's crucial to include the `workflows.argoproj.io/controller-instanceid` label in your YAML file.
-This label helps the controller identify and manage your Workflow correctly.
+When applying a Workflow manually without ChaosCenter, it's crucial to include the `workflows.argoproj.io/controller-instanceid` label in the manifest.
+This label helps Argo Workflow controller identify and reconcile the Workflow upon its creation.
 The instanceID value can be found in the `workflow-controller-configmap` under the instanceID key.

 Once the chaos scenario is constructed, it should look like this: